tsingke/Growth-Optimizer/README.md

 ```
 ## Acknowledgements
-This work is supported by Natural Science Foundation of Shandong Province (62006144), Major Fundamental Research Project of Shandong Province (No. ZR2019ZD03), and Taishan Scholar Project of Shandong Province (No. ts20190924).
+This work is supported by the National Natural Science Foundation of China (No. 62006144) , the Major Fundamental Research Project of Shandong, China

-**Thank you for taking the time to review our paper and we would like to express our sincere gratitude to you!
-Best Regards！**
+(No. ZR2019ZD03) , and the Taishan Scholar Project of Shandong, China (No.ts20190924).